sjhilt/SDR-BoomBox/README.md

 3. **Start playback**:
    - Click the "▶ Play" button
-   - The app will attempt HD Radio first (HD1/Program 0), then fall back to analog FM if needed
+   - The app will attempt HD Radio first, then fall back to analog FM if needed
+   - Select HD channel (HD1-HD4) using the dropdown menu to access different programs on the same frequency

 ### Preset Management

-- **Save a preset**: Right-click on any P0-P3 button and select "Save current frequency"
+- **Save a preset**: Right-click on any P0-P3 button and select "Save current frequency" (includes HD channel selection)
-- **Load a preset**: Left-click on a preset button
+- **Load a preset**: Left-click on a preset button (restores both frequency and HD channel)
 - **Clear a preset**: Right-click and select "Clear preset"

 ### System Tray